Vector leptoquark contributions to lepton dipole moments: Introduction

+The current LHC data strongly constrains the parameter spaces of TeV-scale LQ models.
+The nonresonant LQ production (i.e., $t$-channel LQ exchanges) and its interference with the SM can significantly contribute to the invariant-mass distribution of high-$p_T$ lepton pairs.
+(This distribution is also influenced by additional contributions from resonant pair and single LQ productions, particularly in the low-mass region.
+Combining both resonant and nonresonant (including interference) contributions and utilising the high-$p_T$ dilepton search data, Refs.~\cite{Mandal:2018kau,*Aydemir:2019ynb,*Bhaskar:2022vgk,*Aydemir:2022lrq,Bhaskar:2021pml,Bhaskar:2023ftn} showed the LQ parameter space to be highly constrained in general.)
+The bounds from high-$p_T$ di-muon and di-tau data on vLQ couplings can be seen from Ref.~\cite{Bhaskar:2021pml} and Refs.~\cite{Buttazzo:2017ixm,Baker:2019sli,Aebischer:2022oqe}, respectively.
+Recasting the direct LQ search data in the dilepton-dijet channels~\cite{Mandal:2015vfa,Bhaskar:2023ftn} also gives strong constraints.
+The LHC phenomenologies of various LQs have been well-explored---they show good prospects at the LHC (see, e.g., Refs.~\cite{Mandal:2015lca,*Chandak:2019iwj,*Bhaskar:2020gkk,*Bhaskar:2021gsy,*Cheung:2023gwm,*Florez:2023jdb}).

+Unlike the scalar LQs, a summary of the status of vLQ models in the light of dipole moment and high-energy measurements in the light-lepton sector is still lacking in the literature.
+In this paper, we review the current status of the vLQ contributions to the $(g-2)_\ell$ measurements against the latest LHC dilepton data.
+We look at the parameter regions relevant to the electron and muon AMDM measurements.
+For the promising vLQs, we also find the bounds from the electric dipole moment (EDM) measurements.
 The rest of the paper is planned as follows.
 In the next section, we look at the current experimental status of the lepton dipole moments.
 In Sec~\ref{sec:vlq}, we discuss the vLQ models; in Sec~\ref{sec:gm2fit}, we see how these models contribute to $(g-2)_\ell$ and show the results of our parameter scans in Sec.~\ref{sec:results}.
+We look at the EDM limits in Sec.~\ref{sec:EDM}.
 We also look at the limits on the first-generation fermion-vLQ couplings from the measurement of atomic parity violation (APV) in the $\prescript{133}{55}{\mathbf{Cs}}$ nucleus in Sec~\ref{sec:apv} before concluding in Sec.~\ref{sec:conclu}.